Skip to main content

 Tried: Mounting with sudo mount -o loop disk.img /mnt/disk without any offset

-A raw disk image starts with the MBR partition table, not a filesystem.
-Mounting at offset 0 gives an error like 'wrong fs type, bad option, bad superblock' because the kernel finds partition table bytes where it expects an ext4 superblock.
-You must read the partition table with mmls, find the data partition's start sector, and pass offset=$((512 * start_sector)) so mount lands on the actual filesystem.
+A raw image starts with the MBR partition table, not a filesystem, so mounting at offset 0 reports a bad superblock: the kernel found partition metadata where it expected ext4.
+Read the table with mmls, take the data partition's start sector, and multiply by the sector size for the mount offset.

 Tried: Using fdisk -l disk.img instead of mmls to find the partition offset

-fdisk -l works and does report start sectors, but it targets live block devices and its output format differs between versions. mmls from The Sleuth Kit is the forensic-standard tool for raw images: it reliably parses both MBR and GPT layouts, clearly labels each partition, and its output is consistent across distributions.
-Use mmls to avoid ambiguity in the sector number column.
+fdisk does report start sectors, but it is aimed at live block devices and its output format drifts between versions. mmls is the forensic standard for raw images: it parses both MBR and GPT, labels each partition, and reads the same everywhere.

 Learn more